Brian Blanchfield

 Brian Blanchfield is an American poet and essayist.

 Early life and education

-He was born in Winston-Salem, North Carolina in 1973, and graduated from the University of North Carolina at Chapel Hill and Warren Wilson College MFA Program for Writers.
+He was born in Winston-Salem, North Carolina in 1973, and graduated from the University of North Carolina at Chapel Hill and Warren Wilson College.
 He is the author of two books of poetry, Not Even Then (2004) and A Several World (2014), and a book of essays/autobiography, Proxies (2016).

 Writings

 A Several World was the 2014 recipient of the James Laughlin Award and was a longlist finalist for the National Book Award.
 The book takes its title from a 17th-century poem by Robert Herrick, and deals with questions about subjectivity and individuality versus the collective.
 Proxies is a collection of 24 single-subject essays that concludes with a 21-page rolling endnote, "Correction."
 In a starred review, Publishers Weekly noted that "in each entry Blanchfield picks a subject—foot washing, authorship, owls—and examines it from several angles until the connection between metaphysical principle and lived experience suddenly crystallizes, often producing an analogy as surprising as it is lovely."